pgruetter/sdl-docs/docs/getting-started/get-departures.md

 After executing it, you will see the file *data/stg_departures/result.json* has been replaced with the output of your pipeline.

 :::caution
-Since both web servers are freely available on the internet, they might restrict your traffic if you try to download the same file over and over again.
+Since both web servers are freely available on the internet, they might be overloaded by traffic.
-If the download fails because of a timeout, wait a couple of minutes and try again.
+If the download fails because of a timeout, either increase *readTimeoutMs* or wait a couple of minutes and try again.
 :::

 In case you run into issues when executing your pipeline and you want to terminate the process